-It is acknowledged that as-worked mill forms (not normalized) can be successfully used in hydrogen applications.
-However, for pipe that is to be used at high stress levels, it is preferable to normalize carbon steel for hydrogen service.
-This assures the presence of fine grained homogenous microstructures.
-It should be noted that seam welded pipes must be normalized locally in the seam weld (see also 7.2.3).
-Special attention also should be given to the surface condition of alloy mill forms during and after heat treatment.
+It is recommended that as-worked mill forms (not normalized) be avoided when practical to do so due to the toxicity of CO, Supplying carbon steel materials in the normalized condition assures the presence of fine grained homogenous microstructures which results in greater toughness and this is preferred.
+It should be noted that seam welded pipes must be normalized locally in the seam weld (see also subparagraph 7.2.3).
+Special attention also should be given to the surface condition of alloy mill forms during and after heat treatment